AnuragSrivastava84/Home-Brew/README.md

 <br>

 # Commands:
-The list of which are required to install, uninstall and manage the pacakge or software are given below:
+The list of commands which are required to install, uninstall and manage the pacakge or software are given below:

 - **To install homebrew**
 ```mardown